opsi-org/opsi-docker/README.md

 This image can be used to set up an opsi config-server or an opsi depot-server.
 The only supported depot protocol is WebDAV, there is no Samba support included in this image.
-File backend is not supported, you will need an opsi mysql module license.
+File backend is not supported, you will need an opsi MySQL module license.

 All files mentioned here and the full README are available in the following GitHub repository: